 Among the countless ceramic remains that can be seen in the seven recorded offerings, there are at least 200 censers, many of them with the representation of the god of water, Tlaloc (characteristic for his mustache and blinders), a divinity whose cult, in some time still not specified, "traveled" from the center of Mexico to the Yucatan Peninsula.

-The censers and vessels that appear concreted with stalagmites, still retain charred remains, food, seeds, jade, shell and bones, among other elements offered that will serve to date not only with greater accuracy these deposits, since the presence of contexts is not ruled out more ancient to the Late Classic-Terminal period, but the ritual activity of the Itzáes by means of the botanical hair.
+The censers and vessels that appear concreted with stalagmites, still retain charred remains, food, seeds, jade, shell, and bones, among other elements offered that will serve to date not only with greater accuracy these deposits, since the presence of contexts is not ruled out more ancient to the Late Classic-Terminal period, but the ritual activity of the Itzáes using the botanical hair.